yyyaaan/yCrawl/README.md

 To cross-reigion copy a disk, follow [Azure Guide](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/disks-upload-vhd-to-managed-disk-powershell).

+## Data Management

+### Tables

+Previous version and "old" data will be sinked to "hotels_p" and "flights_p" and will be partitioned to imporved query performance. "_p" tables will only be queried when checking price history.

+- hotels_p is partitioned by hotel and check_in
+- flights-p is partitioned by route and ddate

+The live table should store data for about 3 months before move to _p tables.

 ### Beautiful Soup for yCrawl notes

 Parse bytes (instead of String) with "html.parser" to avoid excessive speical characters.